sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/02-breaking-changes.md

 ### Component typing changes

-The change from classes towards functions is also reflected in the typings: `SvelteComponent`, the base class from Svelte 4, is deprecated in favor of the new `Component` type which defines the function shape of a Svelte component.
+The change from classes towards functions is also reflected in the typings: `SvelteComponent`, the base class from Svelte 4, is deprecated in favour of the new `Component` type which defines the function shape of a Svelte component.
 To manually define a component shape in a `d.ts` file:

 ```ts
 import type { Component } from 'svelte';